Skip to Content

 There are many ways a horse can view your role within the group, so even if you don’t use imprint training, you still must take charge early and prove you are the leader of this herd.

-If your horse bites you, walks all over you when you are leading it, or wanders off while you saddle it – it means that it considers you lower in the pecking order than he is.
+If your horse bites you, walks all over you when you are leading it or wanders off while you saddle it, it considers you lower in the pecking order than he is.
+The key to establishing dominance over a horse is not worrying about establishing authority.

+This may sound confusing, but the truth is that it does not matter what you think; what matters is what your horse thinks.
 Here are some rules you can use while trying to establish yourself as the leader in your micro-herd:

 Rule # 1: If it is important to you, it will be important to the horse

-Suppose your horse steps on you, immediately reprimand him and make a ruckus.
+Suppose your horse steps on you; immediately reprimand him and make a ruckus.
 The incident should not be pleasant for him either.
 If it isn’t important to you, why would it be important to your horse?

 Rule # 2: Claim your space

+Horses assert their dominance and territorial rights to maintain balance in the herd.
+They communicate through body language, eye contact, posturing, and vocalizations.
 So when a horse tries to crowd your space, calmly but firmly, move them away and make sure not to let it take control.
 They will get the message and respect your authority.

 Rule # 3: Be mindful of your expressions and body language.